 We would advise our members to appeal any refusal if they are able to, and evidence the statement from the Local Government Association which says that, in its view, marinas, boat hire and passenger boat facilities should be eligible for the Retail, Leisure and Hospitality grants.

 Where this is unsuccessful, we would advise our members to discuss their eligibility for other sources of funding.
 This may include grants for businesses required to close, or discretionary funding from local authorities.

 Has the UK Government announced loans specifically for smaller businesses?

 Yes.
-Earlier this year the UK Government announced a new ‘Bounce Back Loan’ for smaller businesses.
+Last year the UK Government announced a new ‘Bounce Back Loan’ for smaller businesses.

 The scheme is designed to help small and medium-sized businesses by allowing them to borrow between £2,000 and £50,000.
 These loans include a 100% Government-backed guarantee.

 Our members should note that the Chancellor of the Exchequer announced changes to the loan in September.
 British Marine can advise members that a new Pay as You Grow flexible repayment scheme is being introduced to provide greater flexibility for firms repaying a Bounce Back Loan.
 The changes include: